AbdullahIqbal26904/payroll-backend/docs/comprehensive-final-year-project-proposal.md

 ## Executive Summary

-This proposal outlines an innovative transformation of a traditional payroll management system into a comprehensive, AI-enhanced enterprise solution that revolutionizes how organizations manage employee compensation, attendance, and business intelligence.
+This proposal outlines an innovative transformation of a traditional payroll management system into a comprehensive, AI-enhanced enterprise solution that revolutionizes how organizations manage employee compensation, attendance, tax compliance, and business intelligence.

 **Project Overview:**
-We are proposing to develop an intelligent payroll ecosystem that will integrate advanced technologies across five key domains:
+We are proposing to develop an intelligent payroll ecosystem that will integrate advanced technologies across six key domains:

 1. **Core Payroll Processing**: We will build a robust backend system to handle employee records, payment calculations, statutory deductions, and reporting requirements.
 This system will manage complex payroll operations including regular and overtime pay, vacation compensation, and loan management.